02 Jun How To Fix Rhomboid Pain

 - Paraspinal, Trapezius, Pecs, & Serratus Anterior muscles

 This list can seem overwhelming, but it is definitely worthwhile to consider all potential contributing anatomical structures so that nothing is missed (especially in chronic cases that have failed targeted treatments) (3).
+However, we know improving thoracic spine mobility can definitely help with interscapular pain!
+Below you will find some great exercises to get you started.

 Improve Rhomboid Pain: Exercise Promoting Thoracic Rotation Mobility